syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/events-and-commands.md

 documentation: ug
 ---

-# Events and Commands in .NET MAUI DateTime Range Selector (SfDateTimeRangeSelector)
+# Events and Commands in .NET MAUI DateTime Range Selector

-This section explains about how to add the events and commands for date-time Range Selector.
+This section explains about how to add the events and commands for date-time Range Selector(SfDateTimeRangeSelector).

 ## Events